 What Do You Do If You Are Accused of Shoplifting?

 A majority of Shoplifting arrests in Norwalk, Stamford and Greenwich Connecticut usually follow the same script: store security guards will observe a suspect attempting to steal items from their store.
 These guards—who are not police officers—will approach and confront the suspect.
 After interviewing the suspect, if the guards believe a crime has been committed, then they will attempt to detain the suspect until police arrive.
 Connecticut General Statute 53a-119a allows security guards or store clerks to question individuals if they have a reasonable suspicion that a Shoplifting crime has been attempted.
 Remember, you are never required to provide any information about the accusations to any security guard or police officer.
 You always have the right to remain silent.
-And most importantly, you are entitled to call a top Stamford or Greenwich Connecticut Shoplifting criminal lawyer and attorney before speaking to a police officer or security guard.
+And most importantly, you are entitled to call a top Stamford or Greenwich Connecticut Shoplifting criminal lawyer before speaking to a police officer or security guard.
 However, if the police have probable cause, then they will in fact arrest you, transport you to police headquarters, book and process you, set a bond, and give you a court date.

 Can I Use the Pre-Trial Accelerated Rehabilitation Diversionary Program to Get My Connecticut Shoplifting Arrest Dismissed?